YisongZou/Docker-Container-Python/README.md

 # Docker-container-python
-This is building a container from scratch
+This is building a container and run the flask app

 ## Build the Container Yourself and Push to Docker Hub